jv813yh/simple_example_RS-232_Salt-channel/README.md

-Demonstration of an example using the RS-232 communication channel p implementation of the salt-channelv2 application cryptographic protocol in C. The client.exe application loads the input file that is as a second argument in the CLI and initiates a salt handshake between the client and server.
+Demonstration of an example using the RS-232 communication channel p implementation of the salt-channelv2 application cryptographic protocol in C. The client.exe application loads the input file and initiates a salt handshake between the clientand server.
+The client also sends to the server the size of the transferred file and the size of the blocks in which the file is transferred.
 If the salt handshake is successful, it is safe client-server connection.
 The client sends the loaded file to the server , the server receives it, decrypts it and displays it on the screen.
 Success is verified using the SALT_SUCCESS and SALT_ERROR protocol constants